Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • intoxication with toxic substances;

-• compression of the tracheal rings by aneurysm, struma, inflammatory infiltrates of the neck.
+• compression of tracheal rings by aneurysm, struma, inflammatory infiltrates of the neck.

 Tracheostomy in children

-Respiratory failure can develop in patients of any age.
-Children require a tracheostomy when a foreign body enters the larynx, allergies, acute inflammatory processes (croup caused by diphtheria and other viral diseases).
-In babies, asphyxia can be a consequence of the narrowness of the airways.
-Any inflammation of the larynx and subglottic space in young children is important to control by specialists.
+Breathing disorders can develop in patients of any age.
+Children require a tracheostomy if a foreign body enters the larynx, allergies, acute inflammatory processes (croup caused by diphtheria and other viral diseases).
+In babies, asphyxia can be a consequence of narrow airways.
+Any inflammation of the larynx and subglottic space in young children is important to be monitored by specialists.

 The operation to install a tracheostomy is carried out in several stages.
-The first step is the dissection of tissues (skin, subcutaneous tissue) and the tracheal wall, which hide the anatomical location of the trachea.
+The first step is to dissect the tissues (skin, subcutaneous tissue) and tracheal wall that hide the anatomical location of the trachea.
 The further course of the operation depends on the location of the incision.
 Doctors distinguish the following types:

-1. An upper tracheostomy involves cutting tissue over the isthmus of the thyroid gland.
-This type of operation is the easiest to perform and is used more often than others.
+1. An upper tracheostomy involves dissecting the tissue above the isthmus of the thyroid gland.
+This type of operation is the simplest to perform and is used most often than others.

-2. The middle tracheostomy is an incision in the isthmus of the thyroid gland.
-This option is dangerous, because the organ can be damaged during the operation.
-Specialists choose a middle tracheostomy only in extreme cases when other types are not suitable (for example, for cancerous tumors).
+2. A middle tracheostomy is an incision into the isthmus of the thyroid gland.
+This option is dangerous, because the organ may be damaged during the operation.
+Experts choose a medium tracheostomy only in extreme cases when other types are not suitable (for example, for cancerous tumors).

-In addition, there is a classification according to the shape of the dissection of the tracheal wall.
+In addition, there is a classification according to the form of dissection of the tracheal wall.
 The choice depends on the specific case and is determined after tissue dissection.
-There are the following options:
+The following options are available:

 • longitudinal (from ring to ring);